hybridgroup/GitHub-Wikifier/README.md

 ### What is GitHub Wikifier?

-This is a script that will generate all the Table of Contents for your GitHub Wiki's.
+This is a script that will generate all the Table of Contents for your GitHub Wikis.

 All you need to do is stick with a directory structure (Subjects), and add files inside.